SafetyGraphics/SafetyGraphics.github.io/about.md

 # About Us

-The safetyGrapics project is maintained by the ASA Biopharm/DIA Safety Working Group’s Interactive Safety Graphics Taskforce, which includes stakeholders from across the pharmaceutical industry, including the FDA.
+The safetyGraphics project is maintained by the ASA Biopharm/DIA Safety Working Group’s Interactive Safety Graphics Taskforce, which includes stakeholders from across the pharmaceutical industry, including the FDA.
 All work is free and open source with an MIT License.

 ## Motivation